 Mental Health Coaching

 A life coach specialising in mental health support in rebuilding following challenges such as conflict or grief.
 They can help individuals develop techniques related to stress management or positive interactions with others, but they cannot be used in situations where a psychotherapist is most suited for disorders such as depression and other psychiatric illnesses.

 In a similar area, health and wellness coaching supports individuals looking for motivation and guidance for health-related issues like losing weight, nutrition, and fitness.
 Again, please be advised that a doctor or physiotherapist may be more appropriate in certain circumstances.

 A spiritual coach may assist those looking for a profound purpose in life.
 This style of coach uses spirituality to assist people with finding inspiration and approaches to problems.

 All of these coaching areas can be explored on site, here.

-Average price for life coaching sessions
+The average price for life coaching sessions

 At Adviice, based on our life coaches on-site, we say that new coaches tend to charge £40-£60 per hour.
 As they develop more experience, this rises to around £60-£80.

-Experienced coaches with a portfolio of clients will likely charge a rate £150-£200.
+Experienced coaches with a portfolio of clients will likely charge a rate of £150-£200.
 That said many others will ensure their price remains between £80-£100.
 For organisational coaching, workshops tend to be substantially higher and are based on a daily rate.